abz-conf/abz-conf.github.io/.github/src/content/site/2026/Accommodation.md

 ## Accomodation

-The accomodation information will appear inside <a href="https://conf.researchr.org/home/fm-2026">the FM 2026 website</a>.
+The accomodation information is on <a href="https://conf.researchr.org/attending/fm-2026/accommodations">the FM 2026 website</a>.